-Section 2.
+Section 1.
 The Officers of the Board of Directors shall be President, Vice President and Secretary/Treasurer.
 These officers shall be elected at the Annual Meeting by a majority vote of those present.
 The President and Vice-President terms would be staggered so they are not elected in the same years.
+The Secretary/Treasurer may be one combined position held by one individual or two separate positions held by two separate individuals.
+If separate, the terms would be staggered so they are not elected in the same years.

-Section 3.
+Section 2.
 There shall be a Nominating Committee of up to five (5) selected by the President.
 It shall be the duty of this committee to nominate the candidate(s) to hold office.
-A report of the Nominating Committee shall be sent to the Secretary prior to the Annual Meeting to enable him/her to send a copy to each member of the Executive Board.
+A report of the Nominating Committee shall be sent to the Secretary prior to the Annual Meeting to enable him/her to send a copy to each member of the Board of Directors.
 Additional nominations may be made from the floor.

+Section 4.
+If a vacancy in any office occurs due to death, resignation or removal, a replacement shall be appointed by the President, subject to Board of Directors approval.

 Section 5.
-If a vacancy in any office occurs due to death, resignation or removal, a replacement shall be appointed by the President, subject to Executive Board approval.

-Section 6.
-The order of election of Officers shall be:
+The order of election of Officers/Directors shall be:

 - President, Vice President, Secretary/Treasurer